Ulrik of Denmark (1578–1624): Criticism

 Ulrik was planning to ride at tournaments and tilting, and took part in practices.
-He horse threw him.
+His horse threw him.
 Dudley Carleton wrote that the horse had laid his "little burden on God's fair earth".
 The tournament took place in March 1605.
 Ulrik and the Duke of Lennox were outran by the English competitors.
 A spectator, Samuel Calvert, criticised the lack of 'solemnity' and costly shows.
 Two Germans took part, Wolf Henry von Gantteratt and Hans Cristofer von Tsedlyte.
 In May 1605 Ulrik was given robes of crimson velvet to wear at the installation of Knights of the Garter.
 Ulrik's relative lack of wealth was noted by Lord Lumley who heard that Ulrik was a 'comely,' handsome man.

 Christening

 On 5 May 1605 Ulrik was a godfather at the christening of Anne's daughter, Princess Mary, at Greenwich Palace, Arbella Stuart was a godmother.
 On 13 May Lord Stanhope saw him playing cards with the king on the royal barge on the Thames.
 On 16 May, St George's day, he was made a knight of the Order of the Garter at Windsor Castle.
 On Whitsunday, 19 May, Ulrik attended his sister at the Churching ceremony which followed her pregnancy.

+Ulrik and the Earl of Northampton were made Knights of the Garter.
+The Venetian ambassador heard that King James gave him an income of £3,000 yearly and his visit had so far cost 80,000 crowns.

-After enjoying a banquey of Ypocras wine and cake at Canterbury, Ulrik left in England from Rochester on 1 June.
+After enjoying a banquet of Ypocras wine and cake at Canterbury, Ulrik left England from Rochester on 1 June.
 It was said that he had been trying to raise soldiers to fight in Hungary, though John Chamberlain thought they would not achieve much, "with a Man able to do them no more good," referring to Ulrik's lack of funds.
 Ulrik got a parting gift of £4000.
-Molin heard rumours his six-month visit had cost James 80,000 crowns, and while Ulrik had enjoyed himself, he had upset everyone including his sister Anne.
+Molin heard that while Ulrik had enjoyed himself, he had upset everyone including his sister Anne.
 Molin wrote that the Queen would not speak to her younger brother for two months because she felt Ulrik had presumed too much to have free unimpeded access to her state apartments.
 Ulrik had suggested he would stay for the stag-hunting, and when James I did not reply, Ulrik realised it was time to go.

 Ulrik obtained a royal pension on 27 May 1605.
 He promised "Little Anna", Anna Ebbis, the Danish wife of the queen's preacher Johannes Sering that she would have an annual pension of £50, but she had trouble getting any payment.
 He embarked in Captain Matthew Bredgate's ship the Adventure with Robert Anstruther and sailed to Hamburg, arriving on 9 June 1605.
 He wrote a thank you letter from Hamburgh to the Earl of Salisbury.